Students Dig into the Past at Archaeological Field School

 “It’s a bit like boot camp,” said Hartwick Assistant Professor of Anthropology Namita Sugandhi, who co-directs the four-week session alongside Whitman.
 “It teaches students work ethic, how to work with others and independently, and how to be observant and detail-oriented.
 But it’s also an amazing opportunity to build connections.
 There’s no cell service out here, so everyone becomes incredibly close.”

-When they’re not in the field or the lab, students cook and have meals together, hang out and stay in cabins at Pine Lake.
+When they’re not in the field or the lab, students cook and have meals together, have the opportunity to fish or kayak, hang out and stay in cabins at Pine Lake.
+The SUNY Research Foundation provides $500 in grants to the SUNY Oneonta students to help defray the costs of attending the Archaeological Field School.

 Class of 2013 alumnus Kasey Heiser majored in anthropology and attended the field school as a student in 2011.
 After graduating, he earned his master’s degree in anthropology at Binghamton University and, like many other field school alumni, has worked in Cultural Resource Management or CRM (required archaeology before construction can begin to mitigate impact) since then.
-He has returned to Pine Lake almost every year to serve as a field assistant.
+Although Heiser wasn’t there this year, he has returned to Pine Lake almost every year to serve as a field assistant.

 “The field school taught me so much, from how to work with others to the basics of what I needed to know for CRM,” Heiser said.
 “Now, working with FEMA and other organizations on grant applications and other projects, whenever there is a historical aspect, I’m the one who gets asked those questions.”